SrMich/NAFTRAC-ETF/README.md

 **_Y_=b<sub>0</sub>+b<sub>1</sub>x<sub>1</sub>+b<sub>2</sub>x<sub>2</sub>+b<sub>3</sub>x<sub>3</sub>+...+b<sub>10</sub>x<sub>10</sub>+e**

 Where _Y_ is our response variable is tomorrow's NAFTRAC price minus today's opening price.
 Our predictors, explanatory variables **x <sub>1</sub>,x<sub>2</sub>,x<sub>3</sub>+...+x<sub>10</sub>** are 8 indexes, a commodity and a currency.
 With our model we seek to make a prediction in the morning, as soon as the Mexican Stock Exchange opens, to determine if we are in a short or long position.
-Of our 8 indices, a commodity and a currency that are our predictors, we cannot use the information available after they have opened the BMV.
+We cannot use the information available after they have opened the BMV.

 ## Indixes Panel
 For what we have to use for the Mexican market, as USA market, we will use today's opening price minus yesterday's.
 Our predictors can be classified into 3 groups.
 We use the information that Yahoo Finance gives us about the Mexican peso.
 In the first group will be the markets of Mexico and the US, which will give us information one day late.